Stefuu/mongo-connection/README.md

 ```

 ## Usage
-Create a instance of the connection class like so:
+Instance the connection class like so:

 ```javascript
 /*